-- Store food in accordance with the manufacturer's instructions. - To find out more about storing foods containing allergens and how you may help customers with questions, see www.health.vic.gov.au/food-safety/food-allergen-awareness. - Don't crowd the storage area (including the cool room or freezer). - If you are concerned about pests, consider hiring a professional pest control service. - Store whole eggs in cool rooms or refrigerators wherever possible and make sure they are kept dry and clean. - Don't overload freezers or refrigerators. - Have refrigerators and cool rooms regularly checked and serviced by a qualified technician. - During a power failure, keep all cool room and refrigerator doors closed.
+- Store food in accordance with the manufacturer's instructions. - To find out more about storing foods containing allergens and how you may help customers with questions, see www.health.vic.gov.au/public-health/food-safety/food-businesses/food-allergen-awarenesses/. - Don't crowd the storage area (including the cool room or freezer). - If you are concerned about pests, consider hiring a professional pest control service. - Store whole eggs in cool rooms or refrigerators wherever possible and make sure they are kept dry and clean. - Don't overload freezers or refrigerators. - Have refrigerators and coolrooms regularly checked and serviced by a qualified technician. - During a power failure, keep all cool room and refrigerator doors closed.
 Check the temperatures of all food when the power is restored.